Al Jazeera Media Network: Al Jazeera English

+In 2001, Al Jazeera stood as the sole international news network broadcasting from Kabul, Afghanistan.
+Following the events of 9/11, there was a notable surge in demand for an English-language version of Al Jazeera.
+In late 2002, the director of marketing of Al Jazeera, Ali Mohamed Kama, began to push a "repositioning" of Al Jazeera, "accompanied by the introduction of English subtitles and dubbing of broadcast into English."
+According to one of the central architects of Al Jazeera English, Steve Clark, the decision to invest substantially in a new English-language network was driven in part by a desire to address Western perceptions of Al Jazeera and to respond to growing scrutiny of the network's Arabic-language programming.

 In 2003, Al Jazeera hired its first English-language journalists, among whom was Afshin Rattansi, from the BBC's Today programme.

 In March 2003, it launched an English-language website (see below).
 The name of the website was "Al Jazeera Net"; it was launched by younger journalists.
 The site published various stories covered by the network, but it did not depend on Arabic-language channels and websites.
 The website aimed to connect to the Western audience, cooperate with BBC, and be "a global citizen's home page."

-However, twelve hours after the launch of the website, "Al Jazeera Net" was kept offline due to many denial of service attacks.
-Over twenty-four hours later, "Al Jazeera Net" came back online however, Freedom Cyber Force Militia hacked the website to redirect web browsers to a picture of the American flag with a slogan saying "Let Freedom Ring".
-"Al Jazeera Net" was then unable to be securely hosted because three of Al Jazeera's web providers, Horizons Media, Information Services, and Akamai Technologies canceled the contract.
+However, twelve hours after the launch of the website, Al Jazeera Net was kept offline due to many denial of service attacks.
+Over twenty-four hours later, Al Jazeera Net came back online, but Freedom Cyber Force Militia then hacked the website to redirect web browsers to a picture of the American flag with a slogan saying "Let Freedom Ring".
+Al Jazeera Net was then unable to be securely hosted because three of Al Jazeera's web providers, Horizons Media, Information Services, and Akamai Technologies canceled the contract.
 Also in March, Yahoo and AOL stopped advertising contracts with Al Jazeera.
-Therefore, the English-translated website was put off later in 2003.
+Therefore, the English-translated website was shuttered later in 2003.

 On 4 July 2005 Al Jazeera officially announced plans to launch a new English-language satellite service to be called Al Jazeera International.
-The new channel started at 12h GMT on 15 November 2006 under the name Al Jazeera English and launched with broadcast centers in Doha (next to the original Al Jazeera headquarters and broadcast center), London, Kuala Lumpur and Washington D.C.
-Initially, 12 hours of news a day were broadcast from Doha, and the rest of the day's output was split equally between London, Kuala Lumpur, and Washington D.C.
+The new channel started at 12h GMT on 15 November 2006 under the name Al Jazeera English and launched with broadcast centers in Doha (next to the original Al Jazeera headquarters and broadcast center), London, Kuala Lumpur and Washington, D.C.
+Initially, 12 hours of news a day were broadcast from Doha, and the rest of the day's output was split equally between London, Kuala Lumpur, and Washington, D.C.
 Among its staff were journalists hired from ABC's Nightline and other top news outfits.
 Josh Rushing, a former media handler for CENTCOM during the Iraq war, agreed to provide commentary; David Frost was also on board.

 The new English-language venture faced considerable regulatory and commercial hurdles in the North American market for its perceived sympathy with extremist causes.
 The channel eventually secured carriage on a small number of cable systems in the United States, including one in Washington, D.C.